Benzodiazepine Rehab & Detox

 - #91 Diazepam

-However, taking benzodiazepines comes with risks.
+However, taking this medication comes with risks.
 The National Institute for Drug Abuse (NIDA) reports that benzodiazepine overdose deaths rose steadily from 1,135 in 1999 to 11,537 in 2017 in the United States.4

 A Brief History on Benzodiazepines